-The Integrated Award Environment (IAE) uses an innovative design and development approach to improve processes and implement policies for those who award, administer, or receive federal awards.
+The Integrated Award Environment (IAE) uses an innovative design and development approach to improve processes and implement policies for those who make, manage, or receive federal awards.

 Streamlining Federal Awards

-Until recently, the IAE managed ten online systems for people who make, manage, and receive federal awards.
+Until recently, the IAE managed ten online systems.
 Today, the number of IAE systems has been reduced to six.
 In the long run, it will be reduced to one in what is known today as SAM.gov.

 To learn more about SAM.gov and the consolidation of IAE Systems, visit the About SAM.gov page.